PIRATES ROB SAINTS OF WIN

-Thanks to our match day officials including VAFA (Field, Goal and Boundary Umpires) – the runners (including Kaine Reynolds and Nick Baum), water people, medics and trainers, umpires escorts, plus all who helped in matches at all levels.
+Sincere thanks to our match day officials including VAFA (Field, Goal and Boundary Umpires) – Club Boundary Umpires, Club Goal Umpires (including Neil Barrie and Richard Morris), the runners (including Nathan Evans), water people, medics and trainers, umpires escorts, plus all who helped in matches at all levels.

 Next Saturday –

-• The Mens Ones, Twos and Threes at Ferndale Park, Glen Iris – please come along and support the boys as they seek that elusive first win.
+• The Mens Ones and Twos playing Marcellin at Ferndale Park, Glen Iris – please come along and support the boys.

 • The SMS Canteen will be open – offering quality food, hot and cold drinks for all in attendance – from the window at the right hand end of the pavilion.